CDCgov/NEDSS-SystemAdminGuide/_guide_preview/1_introduction/architecture_and_microservices.md

 nav_order: 1
 ---

-# NBS 7 Architecture and Microservices HIDE
+# NBS 7 Architecture and Microservices
 {: .no_toc}

 ## Table of contents